platformsh/platformsh-docs/docs/src/add-services/vault.md

 You can create multiple endpoints, such as to have key management separate from key use.

+512 MB is the minimum required disk space for the Vault KMS service.

 {{% /endpoint-description %}}

 ## Use Vault KMS